hubecker/lvm-openstack-adapters/README.md

 ###Configure and Use
 Now you should see the Adapters in LVM.
-Procedure is the same As with any other adapter:
+The configuration procedure is similar to other adapters:
   1.  navigate to Infrastructure->Virtualization Managers
   2.  select add
-3.  choose “Openstack”
+  3.  choose Openstack

 Now configure the adapter; again this process is similar to configuring other adapters (like AWS):
 Fill in the form with Openstack connection details: